AdamKyle/flare/README.md

 # Adventure

 - Pick a race and a class and begin your adventure!
-- Move around on a 2000x2000 map that is completely draggable.
+- Move around on a 500x500 map that is completely draggable on a 16x16 grid.
 Explore caves, ancient ruins and more with time based mechanics.
 - Fight monsters, gain loots, gold, experience and levels!
 - Equip your gear and become stronger.
 Play to your classes strengths and become the strongest character!
 - Chat in real time with other people including private messages.